Going zero-waste: the meaning

 Like every other time of the year, there are zero-waste alternatives available.

 Try wrapping presents in newspaper, or reusable gift bags.
+We’ve listed tons of ideas for eco-friendly gift-wrapping in this article.

 Decorate the tree (that can be planted in the back garden in January) with edible ornaments, handmade by the kids.